 The University requires Full Committee Review for all research conducted under an IND except for continuing reviews that meet the DHHS (Common Rule) criteria for expedited review under Categories 8(a), 8(b), or 8(c); and reviews of amendment requests that qualify for expedited review (see the expedited review section in the IRB policy overview of requirements for project amendments).

 University and Affiliate investigators conducting research under an IND must provide the IRB with sufficient information to determine an IND has been obtained and is in effect.
 The IRB affirms validity of the IND by matching the IND number with information in the Sponsor protocol or through communication from the Sponsor or the FDA.
 Research requiring an IND cannot commence until the IRB has confirmed a valid IND is in place and approved the project.
 Alternatively, investigators may provide the IRB with sufficient information to determine the use is exempt from requirements for an IND (as itemized below).

 In presenting the protocol to the IRB, the Primary Reviewer addresses the additional FDA regulatory requirements for research involving investigational drugs.

 NOTE: This policy addresses only those FDA regulations that are relevant to PIs and IRB review of research conducted under an IND application.
 It is not a comprehensive review of IND regulations.
-Individuals requiring additional information are encouraged to review §312 Subpart B; §312 Subpart C; FDA Guidance for Clinical Investigators, Sponsors, and IRBs: Investigational New Drug Applications (INDs) - Determining Whether Human Research Studies Can Be Conducted Without an IND; or contact the Research Integrity Office.
+Individuals requiring additional information are encouraged to review §312 Subpart B; §312 Subpart C; FDA Guidance for Clinical Investigators, Sponsors, and IRBs: Investigational New Drug Applications (INDs) - Determining Whether Human Research Studies Can Be Conducted Without an IND; or contact Research Integrity.

 IND Applicability and Requirements